WenhaoGe/VR_Project1-Revision-/README.md

 ![ScreenShot](/images/7.PNG)

 Description:
 This is a book shelf, it is made by several boxes and I put two books to the book shelf.
 The book model was downloaded.
+The light sitwch is behind the book shelf.

 ![ScreenShot](/images/8.PNG)